 This continued until, finally, as many here feared, the guns came out.
 By the end of the day, scores were wounded and three killed.
 The episode didn't inspire much confidence in the idea that Afghan security forces will be prepared to handle not only outside threats, but their own internal ethnic divisions, once international forces leave in 2014.

 One of the Uzbek leaders, Haji Jamshed, also a member of the Takhar Provincial Council, claims that the government was behind the counterprotest that helped spark the deadly violence, something the National Police strongly deny.
 But true or not, the failure to showcase their training and tactics to de-escalate the conflict without bloodshed is not encouraging.

 Kevin Sites is a rare breed of journalist, who thrives in the throes of war.
 As Yahoo!
-News’s first war correspondent between 2005 and 2006, he gained notoriety for covering every major conflict across the globe in one year’s time and fostering a technology-driven, one-man-band approach to reporting that helped usher in the “backpack movement.”
-Kevin is currently traveling through Afghanistan covering the tumultuous country during "fighting season" as international forces like the US pullout.
+News’s first war correspondent between 2005 and 2006, he gained notoriety for covering every major conflict across the globe in one year’s time and fostering a technology-driven, one-man-band approach to reporting that helped usher in the “backpack movement”.
+Kevin is currently traveling through Afghanistan in a taxi covering the tumultous country during "fighting season" as international forces like the US pullout.
 Keep checking back to VICE.com for more dispatches from Kevin.